Federal Efforts to Encourage the Adoption of Health Information Technology and Electronic Health Records

 Insight worked with the Advisory Committee on Interdisciplinary, Community-Based Linkages (ACICBL) to develop a Report to Congress on the interdisciplinary challenges of and opportunities for further use of health information technology (HIT) and electronic health records (EHRs).
 ACICBL is composed of member representatives from area health education centers; health education training centers; geriatric education centers; geriatric training programs for physicians; geriatric academic career awards; and allied health, chiropractic, podiatry, psychology, and rural interdisciplinary programs.
 ACICBL provides advice to Congress and the Secretary of the U.S. Department of Health and Human Services on issues under the domain of Title VII, Section 756 programs.

-“Federal Efforts to Encourage the Adoption of Health Information Technology and Electronic Health Records,” ACICBL’s Seventh Report, addressed the use of information technology for interdisciplinary team care, specifically focusing on HIT and EHRs.
-From expert testimony, white papers, and direct research, this report analyzed the utilization of health information technology, including specific user experiences, and related those to the challenges and needs of health care practitioners.
-The report focused on:
+The Report to Congress addressed the use of information technology for interdisciplinary team care, specifically focusing on HIT and EHRs.
+From expert testimony, white papers, and direct research, this report analyzed the use of HIT, including specific user experiences, and related those to the challenges and needs of healthcare practitioners.
+The report addressed—

-The final report is entitled “Federal Efforts to Encourage Adoption of Health Information Technology and Electronic Health Records.”
-(September 2007)
+Final report, Federal Efforts to Encourage Adoption of Health Information Technology and Electronic Health Records (September 2007)